-Lecil E. Cole Director since 1982
+Lecil E. Cole

-Mr. Cole, age 69, has served as our Chairman of the Board of Directors, Chief Executive Officer and President since February 1999.
+Mr. Cole, age 70, has served as our Chairman of the Board of Directors, Chief Executive Officer and President since February 1999.
 He served as an executive of Safeway Stores from 1964 to 1976 and as the Chairman of Central Coast Federal Land Bank from 1986 to 1996.
 Mr. Cole has served as the Chairman and President of Hawaiian Sweet Inc. and Tropical Hawaiian Products, Inc. since 1996.
-Mr. Cole farms a total of approximately 4,400 acres in California on which avocados, papayas and cattle are produced and raised.
+Mr. Cole farms a total of approximately 4,400 acres in California on which avocados and cattle are produced and raised.

-George H. Barnes Director since 2004
+George H. Barnes

-Mr. Barnes, age 76, has owned and operated avocado groves since 1988 and has served as a member of the California Avocado Commission for eight years.
+Mr. Barnes, age 77, has owned and operated avocado groves since 1988 and has served as a member of the California Avocado Commission for eight years.
 Mr. Barnes was a director of Calavo from 2000 through 2002.

-Michael D. Hause Director since 2003
+Michael D. Hause

-Mr. Hause, age 55, has served as President and Chief Executive Officer of Santa Clara Valley Bank N.A since October 2001.
+Mr. Hause, age 56, has served as President and Chief Executive Officer of Santa Clara Valley Bank N.A since October 2001.
 Prior to October 2001, Mr. Hause served as Senior Vice President of Farm Credit - West (previously Central Coast Farm Credit) in the capacity of Director of Internal Audit for a period of 8 years.
 Mr. Hause is a former Certified Internal Auditor and a former member of the Institute of Internal Auditors.

-Donald M. Sanders Director since 2002
+Donald M. Sanders

-Mr. Sanders, age 61, has served as President and Owner of S&S Grove Management Services, Inc. since 1991.
+Mr. Sanders, age 62, has served as President and Owner of S&S Grove Management Services, Inc. since 1991.
 In addition, Mr. Sanders has ownership interests in S&S Ranch and Rancho Santo Tomas which include an aggregate of 134 acres of avocado orchards.